kirillzhosul/gofra/docs/advanced/optimizations.md

 ```

 `--inline-functions-max-iterations` affects max iterations for function inlining to search for new inlined function usage in other functions.
 Low limit will result into unknown function call at assembler stage.
-This may slightly increase finaly binary size
+This may slightly increase final binary size

 `--inline-functions-max-operators` affects max amount of operators to treat function as inlineable.
 Setting big number will lead to almost all function will be treated as inline ones.